-\paragraph{Objective Metrics.} We measure generation quality objectively from two perspectives: fidelity and relevance.
+\textbf{Objective Metrics.} We measure generation quality objectively from two perspectives: fidelity and relevance.
 For generation fidelity, we adopt the Fr\'echet Audio Distance (FAD) \cite{FAD} with an open-source implementation \cite{fad-git} to obtain two metrics, V-FAD and C-FAD, respectively from VGGish \cite{FAD} and CLAP \cite{CLAP} models.
-FAD measures the closeness of ground-truth and generated audio feature distributions with a pretrained extractor.
+FAD measures the closeness of ground-truth and generated audio feature distributions.
 A low FAD score reflects high generation fidelity.
-For generation relevance, we first adopt the CLIP-Score (CS) which maps an audio's CLAP embedding to the CLIP image space with a pretrained Wav2CLIP \cite{Wav2CLIP} model to compare its similarity with the paired image.
-For multi-source image-audio pairs in VGG-SS, we compute the averaged CS between each sound source image and the paired audio.
+For generation relevance, we adopt the CLIP-Score (CS) which maps an audio's CLAP embedding to the CLIP image space with a Wav2CLIP \cite{Wav2CLIP} model to compare its similarity with the paired image.
+For multi-source image-audio pairs in VGG-SS, we average CS between each sound source image and the paired audio.
 We compute CS on global images in other tests.
-A high CS score represents high generation relevance.
+A high CS represents high generation relevance.

-\paragraph{Matching Score.} We observe that the CS relevance comparison, by mapping audio features to image domain, causes loss of audio information.
-As a result, our method often outperforms Oracle AudioLDM generations in CS scoring from \cref{table:objective}.
-We propose a novel metric, Sound Source Matching Score (SSMS), that operates directly in the audio domain for clearer relevance evaluations.
-SSMS adopts an audio classifier, BEATs \cite{beats}, to respectively predict $N$ localized sound source labels for ground-truth and generated audios.
-We regard intersected labels from the predicted sets as true positives, the difference of ground-truth against generation as false negatives and the difference of generation against ground-truth as false positives.
+\textbf{Matching Score.} We observe that the CS relevance comparison, by mapping audio features to image domain, causes loss of audio information.
+As a result, our method often outperforms Oracle AudioLDM generations in CS scoring from \cref{table:source-objective}.
+We propose a novel metric, Sound Source Matching Score (SSMS), that adopts an audio classifier BEATs \cite{beats} to respectively predict $N$ localized sound source labels for ground-truth and generated audios.
+We regard intersected labels from both sets as true positives, the difference of ground-truth against generation as false negatives, and the reverse difference as false positives.
 SSMS is computed as the F1 score of these statistics.
-We set $N=10$ throughout experiments and show in \cref{table:objective} that SSMS distinguishes generation relevance more clearly than CS.
+We set $N=10$ throughout experiments and show that SSMS distinguishes generation relevance more clearly than CS.